eshita-jain/Book-Recommendation-System/README.md

 1. Clone the repositary in your local device.
 2. Install all the requirements using :
+'''
  pip install -r requirements.txt

+ '''

-3. Then extract the bookdataset.zip in your directory continuaation to it change the path of dataset in the recomm.py file in line number 13 and 16.
+3. Then extract the bookdataset.zip in your directory Then change the path of dataset in the recomm.py file in line number 13 and 16.

-4. Now simply run the server in terminal using python run.py
+4. Now simply run the server in terminal using
+'''
+python run.py
+'''

 # ALGORITHMS USED